DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 🟢 **Dumpster Diving**

 This is the process of going through a target's trash searching for valuable information that might be used in an attack.
 To reduce risks, an organization should have policies about discarting materials.
-Sensitive information should be shredded and the organization should consider securing the trash receptacle so that individuals can't forage through it.
+Sensitive information should be shredded and the organization should consider securing the trash receptacle so that individuuals can't forage through it.